elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the type cannot be reduced to "_pointer", exit.`
+`If the type cannot be reduced to "pointer", exit.`

 `If the type's target type is nil, exit.`